 Foreign Language Option:

 You have the opportunity to study a foreign language in the first year of your course.
-You may continue this study in your second year - please see Section 9.2 for details.
+You may continue this study in your second year as part of your degree - please see Section 9.2 for details.

 Supplementary Subject: